 International Justice Mission (IJM)

-Justice Task Force, First Pres
+and Justice Task Force, First Pres

 IJM is our partner in seeking justice for boys in Ghana who are trafficked away from home to Lake Volta and violently pressed into enforced labor in the fishing industry.
 First Pres assists IJM to mobilize Christian churches of Ghana to action, advocating justice and care for the boys.
 Our First Pres Justice Task Force partners with Churches Against Trafficking to increase awareness and combat sex-trafficking among minors in San Diego County.